w3c/wai-bcase/alt-version.md

 Globally, the extended market of people with disabilities and their immediate community is estimated at 2.3 billion people, who control an estimated $6.9 trillion in annual disposable income.[^stat23] In the UK, disabled people and their families spend at least £249 billion every year.[^statUK] In the US, Fortune Magazine estimates the annual disability market to be more than a trillion dollars with $200 billion of that discretionary spending.[^statUS]

-@@ In countries with life expectancies over 70 years of age, people spend 11.5 per cent of their life span living with disability.  [ from Sharron Disabled World.
-(2017).
-World Population Chart for Countries and Continents. [online] Available at: https://www.disabled-world.com/calculators-charts/wpc.php ... slh still needs to figure out where it is in there]

 [^stat23]: Statistics from <a href="https://www.forbes.com/sites/gaudianohunt/2016/10/31/richard-branson-supports-disabilities/#3fe3d1d8788e">Forbes.com : Richard Branson Supports People With Disabilities -- Here Are Six Ways You Can Do It, Too</a>
 [^statUS]: get from Sharron :-)
 [^statUK]: get from Sharron :-)